Headout logo. Link to home.

 • Explore the Octagon Room, designed by Sir Christopher Wren, and marvel at the Great Equatorial Telescope, one of the largest telescopes in the UK.

-• Upgrade with the Royal Observatory Day Pass or take an early access guided tour to explore the National Maritime Museum, Queen’s House, and other attractions.
+• Upgrade to the Royal Museums Greenwich Day Pass to explore the National Maritime Museum, Queen’s House, and Cutty Sark or go on an early access guided tour of the Royal Observatory.

 More details